Demographics of Poland: 1945–1989

 The population of Poland decreased from more than 35 million in 1939 to less than 24 million in 1946.
 Of that, around 6 million were killed during the Holocaust, Porajmos, and German and Soviet occupations, while the remaining decline can be mostly attributed to altered borders and associated population expulsions of Germans and Ukrainians and resettlement of Poles.
 As a result, Poland became one of the most ethnically homogeneous areas in Europe.

 Poland's population has been rising consistently in the 1945-1989 period, to 37.96 million in 1989.
 This growth has been fully fueled by positive natural change (more births than deaths), as net international migration was negative for Poland every year between 1966 and 1989, even despite the socialist government's restrictions on leaving the country for any reason.
 578,405 people emigrated from Poland between 1966 and 1989, with the main destination countries being Germany (388,137) and United States (50,453).

+1.5 million Poles were deported from Eastern Poland by the Soviet Union in 1940-41 to the interior of the country, before Operation Barborossa forced the USSR to declare a general amnesty of Poles in labour camps.
+1.5 million were then deported after the war to the Polish People's Republic.